d3/d3-brush/README.md

 group.on(".brush", null);
 ```

-The brush also creates the SVG elements necessary to render the brush.
+The brush also creates the SVG elements necessary to display the brush selection and to receive input events for interaction.
 The structure of a two-dimensional brush is as follows:

 ```html
 <g class="brush" pointer-events="all" style="-webkit-tap-highlight-color: rgba(0, 0, 0, 0);">